This page contains the Frequently Asked Question about Enigmail and around.

 Troubleshooting, Support, Bug Reports, Feature Requests

 How can I test if Enigmail works correctly?

-If the installation was successful, restart Thunderbird.
-The menubar now should have an Enigmail entry.
+If the installation was successful, restart your mail client.
+The menubar of the message composer window now should have an Enigmail entry.
 Selecting Enigmail → About Enigmail will display the Enigmail version number and GnuPG executable details.